-The passenger terminal complex at Seattle/Tacoma’s Sea-Tac Airport is shaped like a bow, consisting of a main terminal with North & South train stations, surrounded by the Central Terminal with access to Concourses.
-The Main Terminal's North & South Stations are to the right & left of the complex, connecting both ends by train.
-The South Satellite (S gates) serves all international arrivals (except those with U.S. preclearance).
+The passenger terminal complex at Seattle/Tacoma’s Sea-Tac Airport is shaped like a bow, consisting of a main terminal with North & South train stations, surrounded by the Central Terminal's Concourses A, B, C & D and North & South Satellites: The South Satellite (S gates) serves all international arrivals (except those with U.S. preclearance).
 Transit train stations are in all Concourses and North & South Satellites: separate underground trains run (a) between North Satellite & Concourse /gates C & D; (b) between Concourse /gates A & D; and between Concourse /gates A & B & Satellite S.

-Passengers without luggage may use the new check-in kiosks from select Airlines to print boarding passes are available for passengers without luggage, Those with luggage on Alaska Airlines and Horizon Air can get their boarding pass and then take their luggage right to their airline's baggage drop area.
-Note that Alaska Airlines offers self-bag-tagging option - enabling customers to print & attach baggage tags at self-service kiosks in the lobby, then show I.D. and drop bag off with airline employee for screening & loading onto aircraft.
+Passengers without luggage may use the new check-in kiosks from select Airlines to print boarding passes; Alaska Airline customers can get their boarding pass and then take their bags right to its baggage drop area.
+Alaska Airlines also offers self-baggage-tagging option by printing & attaching baggage tags at self-service kiosks in the lobby, then showing I.D. and dropping bags off at airline staff for screening & loading onto aircraft.

-(d) Self-Service Automated Passport Control kiosks for US & Canadian citizes: The current 14 new kiosks cut waiting time through customs in half
+APC - Self-Service Automated Passport Control kiosks for US & Canadian citizes: The current 14 new kiosks cut waiting time through customs in half.

 Getting Around at Sea-Tac International: Concourses A, B, C & D are connected at post-security, enabling passengers to freely move around without having to leave the secured area.
 The satellites (N & S gates) are linked to the main terminal by continuously running underground loop trains.
 If your flight will depart from one of the satellite terminals, add an extra 10-15 minutes to your boarding schedule.